 The Greek Orthodox Church continues to use the Old Julian Calendar and the Metonic cycle to determine the date of Pascha.

-Thus, Orthodox Pascha is often celebrated not on the first Sunday after the full moon, but on the next or after the second full moon, instead of the first Sunday after the first Spring full moon, as the Nice Synod had decided.
+Thus, Orthodox Pascha is often celebrated not on the first Sunday after the full moon but on the following full moon or after the second full moon instead of the first Sunday after the first spring full moon, as the Nice Synod had decided.

 So the Gregorian-Catholic full moon is much closer to the astronomical one (often coinciding or having only one day difference) than the Julian-Orthodox.

-It is fairly common that Orthodox and other Christians to celebrate Easter together, when both the Gregorian and the Julian-Metonic Easter moon fall from Sunday to Saturday of the same week (as long as it is after April 3 and two full moons).
+It is fairly common for Orthodox and other Christians to celebrate Easter together when both the Gregorian and the Julian-Metonic Easter moon fall from Sunday to Saturday of the same week (as long as it is after April 3rd and two full moons).
 This would consequently result in Easter celebrations for both Christian denominations on the following Sunday.

-However, after 2700, due to the accumulation of the Metonic error for almost seven centuries, the Julian and the Gregorian full moon will never coincide in the same week again, so there will be no common Easter again.
+However, after 2700, due to the accumulation of the Metonic error for almost seven centuries, the Julian and the Gregorian full moon will never coincide in the same week again, so there will be no common Easter again after this year.